espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

     Features:

     1. RTC IO input/RTC memory at high temperature (experimental): Use RTC IO as input pins, or use RTC memory at high temperature.
 The chip can go into ultra low power mode when these features are disabled.
-Controlled by API :cpp:func:`rtc_sleep_enable_ultra_low`.
+Controlled by API :cpp:func:`esp_sleep_sub_mode_config` with `ESP_SLEEP_ULTRA_LOW_MODE` argument.

     2. ADC_TSEN_MONITOR: Use ADC/Temperature Sensor in monitor mode (controlled by ULP).
 Enabled by API :cpp:func:`ulp_adc_init` or its higher level APIs.
 Only available for ESP32-S2 and ESP32-S3 chips with monitor mode.